dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-multi-function-io.md

 ### GPIO

 General Purpose Input Output pins are digital control lines to read and write data.
-The A3 and N3 Flight Controller supports configuring a user defined pin to GPIO.
+The A3 and N3 Flight Controller supports configuring multiple pins to have GPIO functionality.

 ## Onboard SDK MFIO

 The image below shows the pins that are available for MFIO functionality.

-* Pins F1-F8 can be configured for MFIO functionality.
+* Pins F1-F8 (vertical colomns from left to right) can be configured for MFIO functionality.
-* Pin with red box around it is Voltage.
+* Pin with red box around are Voltage pins.
-* Pin with blue box around it is Signal.
+* Pin with blue box around it are Signal pins.
-* Pin with gray box around it is Ground.
+* Pin with gray box around it are Ground pins.
 * F1-F4 can be configured to be Input pins
 * F5-F8 can be configured to be Input or Output pins